Last Updated on June 23, 2025 by Ketki Gadre

 - Do not use mules for climbing the Tungnath temple.

-- Carry your own food in a reusable tiffin box.
+- Carry your food in a reusable tiffin box.

 - Carry a bag to store the wrappers and plastic packets.
-Ideally, dispose of it in waste bins after reaching back to Mcleodganj.
+Ideally, dispose of it in waste bins after returning to Mcleodganj.

-- Carry your own refillable water bottles on the trek.
+- Carry your refillable water bottles on the trek.

 - Take food only in the quantity that you will consume.